 “Now, what really makes a teacher is love for the human child; for it is love that transforms the social duty of the educator into the higher consciousness of a mission.”

-Our campus is surrounded by mature trees, with work underway to install a natural playground, organic gardens, and outside deck.
+Our natural play yard includes a lunch/work deck, sand play areas, organic gardens, and a copse of native trees.
 Outdoor work and play are an integral part of each school day.